 Have you ever had to maintain data in multiple Salesforce orgs?
 Maybe your company was acquired, but the CRMs haven’t been merged, or your organization started with separate CRMs per team and you still need to refer to data in your old database.
 Either way, searching and editing data in multiple Salesforce orgs is painful.

-Unless you have GridBuddy Cloud.
+Unless you have GridBuddy Connect.

 With GridBuddy Cloud, you can pull data from up to five different Salesforce orgs into a single grid.
 There you can edit data from any of those five orgs in one grid, and your changes will be saved to the correct CRM database.
 Here’s an example.